-On the other hand, the expression of Npas4 was significantly reduced in the hippocampus of SAMP10 mice by stress loading, but this reduction was suppressed in mice that ingested theanine [81] (Figure 8).
-In ddY mice, the expression of Npas4 increased, but was slightly suppressed in the theanine group.
-Npas4, an IEG, plays an important role in neural activity-dependent synaptogenesis as a transcription factor and is closely involved in anxiety, depressive behavior, and learning behavior [83].
+On the other hand, the expression of Npas4 was significantly reduced in the hippocampus of SAMP10 mice by stress loading, but this reduction was suppressed in the mice ingesting theanine [81] (Figure 8).
+In ddY mice, the expression of Npas4 was increased, while this was slightly suppressed in the theanine group.
+Npas4, one of the IEGs, plays an important role in neural activity-dependent synaptogenesis as a transcription factor and is closely involved in anxiety, depressive behavior, and learning behavior [83].
 It has been reported that Npas4 expression in the hippocampus decreases when rats are subjected to chronic stress, but this level is more effectively restored in stress-resistant (resilient) compared to stress-vulnerable rats [84].
 These early changes in gene expression are considered to be one reason for the stress vulnerability of SAMP10 mice.
-SAMP10 is vulnerable to stress, but theanine may enhance resilience by regulating the expression of Npas4 and Lcn2.
+Although SAMP10 is vulnerable to stress, it has been suggested that theanine may enhance resilience by regulating Npas4 and Lcn2 expression.

-Glutamate, a major excitatory neurotransmitter, regulates the HPA axis via glutamate receptors in the paraventricular nucleus of the hypothalamus [85].
-Theanine, taken into the brain, acts strongly on the glutamine transporter and suppresses hyperexcitability by suppressing the supply of glutamate [70].
-Since Npas4 also regulates nerve excitement and inhibition, it is necessary to investigate how the balance between glutamate and γ-aminobutyric acid (GABA), an inhibitory neurotransmitter, is altered by theanine intake.
+Glutamate, the major excitatory neurotransmitter, regulates the HPA axis via glutamate receptors in the paraventricular nucleus of the hypothalamus [85].
+Theanine, taken into the brain, is reported to act strongly on the glutamine transporter and suppress hyperexcitability by suppressing the supply of glutamate [70].
+Since Npas4 also regulates nerve excitement/inhibition, it is necessary to investigate how the balance between glutamate and γ -aminobutyric acid (GABA), an inhibitory neurotransmitter, is altered by theanine intake.

 Next, to investigate the mechanism of the anti-stress effect of arginine, early changes in gene expression levels were measured in SAMP10 mice on day three of stress loading [28].
-The genes that maintain mitochondrial functions and neuronal survival, including hemoglobin alpha, adult chain 2 (Hba-a2), and hemoglobin beta, adult minor chain (Hbb-b2), increased significantly in mice that ingested arginine.
-In contrast, several genes associated with the oxidative stress response and neuronal excitotoxic cell death, including nuclear receptor subfamily 4, group A, member 1 (Nr4a1), activity-regulated cytoskeleton-associated protein (Arc), and cysteine-rich protein 61 (Cyr61), increased remarkably in response to stress.
+The genes that maintain mitochondrial functions and neuronal survival, including hemoglobin alpha, adult chain 2 (Hba-a2) and hemoglobin beta, adult minor chain (Hbb-b2), were significantly increased in mice that ingested arginine.
+In contrast, several genes associated with the oxidative stress response and neuronal excitotoxic cell death, including nuclear receptor subfamily 4, group A, member 1 (Nr4a1), activity-regulated cytoskeleton-associated protein (Arc), and cysteine-rich protein 61 (Cyr61), were remarkably increased in response to stress.
 However, their expression was significantly suppressed in mice that ingested arginine.
 In fact, lipid peroxidation in the brains of stressed mice was significantly lowered by arginine intake [28].
 These results indicate that arginine reduces oxidative damage and enhances mitochondrial functions in the brain.